berrylyte/PicTurner/README.md

 ### Example
 You can load a local folder with images and set a 30-second timer for each image.
 The application will remember your progress and resume from the last viewed image when reopened.

+## To-Do List
+Here are the planned features for future development:

+- [ ] Add a feature to enable or disable random playback of images.
+- [ ] Add an option to enable a sound alert for the last few seconds of the countdown.
+- [ ] Add an "End Practice" button that shows a summary of the current practice session.
+- [ ] Explore integrating an API to filter local images by attributes such as camera angle or character type, using tags.

 ## License
 This project is licensed under the **MIT** License.
 See the `LICENSE file` for details.